sulu/sulu-docs/cookbook/caching-with-varnish.rst

 .. note::

-    You may skip this section if you intend to run varnish in a development environment and do not want to change the default port of your webserver.
+    You may skip this section if you intend to run varnish in a development environment and do not want to change the default port of your web server.

-For a caching server to serve pages to your users, it will need to "pretend" to be the webserver.
-Webservers listen to requests on port 80.
-We must make Varnish listen for conntections on port 80 and make the webserver listen on a different port.
+For a caching server to serve pages to your users, it will need to "pretend" to be the web server.
+Web servers listen to requests on port 80 by default.
+We must make Varnish listen for connections on port 80 and make the web server listen on a different port.

 .. note::

-    We are going to make the webserver listen on port `8090` but there is nothing special about this port and it can be anything as long as it does not conflict with any existing services.
+    We are going to make the web server listen on port `8090` but there is nothing special about this port and it can be anything as long as it does not conflict with any existing services.